The New Oil

 Tips & Tricks

-For your master login password, I recommend you use a passphrase.
-A passphrase is a series of words rather than a single word.
+For your master login password, I recommend you use a passphrase so that it’s easy to remember but still secure.
+A passphrase is a series of words rather than a single word or a string of random gibberish.
 A good passphrase should be at least five random words, so try to avoid famous quotes or obvious words like a list of your children’s names.
 One common resource for generating a good passphrase is EFF’s Dice-Generated Passphrases.
 You could also Bitwarden’s free password generator.
 A good passphrase can take upwards of hundreds of years to brute force or guess.

 Make sure you enable two-factor authentication on your password vault - the stronger the better.
 If you can afford it, I recommend using a security token here even if you don’t use it elsewhere (though I recommend using it wherever possible).
 Your password vault is a single point of failure, so it’s imperative to put the utmost level of protection on it.